-That such a crafty devil as is his mother

-Should yield the world this ass!
-A woman that

-Bears all down with her brain; and this her son

-Cannot take two from twenty, for his heart,

-And leave eighteen.
-Alas, poor princess,

-Thou divine Imogen, what thou endur'st,

-Betwixt a father by thy step-dame govern'd,

-A mother hourly coining plots, a wooer

-More hateful than the foul expulsion is

-Of thy dear husband!
-Then that horrid act

-Of the divorce he'd make!
-The heavens hold firm

-The walls of thy dear honour, keep unshak'd

-That temple, thy fair mind, that thou mayst stand

-To enjoy thy banish'd lord and this great land!
+That such a crafty devil as is his mother Should yield the world this ass! a woman that Bears all down with her brain; and this her son Cannot take two from twenty, for his heart, And leave eighteen.
+Alas, poor princess, Thou divine Imogen, what thou endurest, Betwixt a father by thy step-dame govern'd, A mother hourly coining plots, a wooer More hateful than the foul expulsion is Of thy dear husband, than that horrid act Of the divorce he'ld make!
+The heavens hold firm The walls of thy dear honour, keep unshaked That temple, thy fair mind, that thou mayst stand, To enjoy thy banish'd lord and this great land!

 SCENE II.

-IMOGEN'S bedchamber in CYMBELINE'S palace: a trunk in one corner of it.
+Imogen's bedchamber in Cymbeline's palace:

+a trunk in one corner of it.

-[IMOGEN in bed [reading]; a LADY [attending.]]
+IMOGEN in bed, reading; a Lady attending

-Who's there?
-My woman Helen?
+Who's there? my woman Helen?

-Please you, madam.
+Please you, madam